 2017 Honda Civic won’t shut off

+This is a story of 2017 Honda Civic that won’t shut off.
 High tech features are cool…. when they work.
 Proximity keys are hardly new technology at this point, but they’re a great example of a technology that’s nice to have, but far from necessary.
 All it takes is a frustrating and expensive failure to wax nostalgic for the good old days when you could start and stop your car with a simple key that you turned in a simple ignition lock.

 So this 2017 Civic is towed in.
 The battery is dead.
 As soon as we connect a booster pack, the car turns on.
 That can be normal because in smart key systems, the unit that controls the power will almost always return to its last state (OFF, ACC, or ON).